notpatern/Heaven-may-cry/README.md

 Heaven may cry
 --------------
 Disclaimer: the game is currently in super mega early developement.
+It's my dream project but will be in SMED for a really really long time.
 --------------

 Heaven may cry is a retro shooter greatly inpired by the original Doom game and Ultrakill.